 It is natural to ask whether or not the same strategy works well in the non-totally degenerate case.
 It is known that the canonical measure $\mu_{X_{v}, L}$ exists on the analytic space $X_{v}$.
 Gubler defined in \cite{gubler3} the tropicalization $X_{v}^{\trop}$ and studied the push-out $\mu_{X_{v}, L}^{\trop}$ of the canonical measure.
-He actually proved that $X_{v}^{\trop}$ has the structure of a simplicial set and that $\mu_{X_{v}, L}^{\trop}$ can be described as where $\Delta_{i}$ runs through faces and $\delta_{\Delta_{i}}$ is a usual relative Lebesgue measure on the simplex $\Delta_{i}$.
+He proved that $X_{v}^{\trop}$ has the structure of a simplicial set and that $\mu_{X_{v}, L}^{\trop}$ can be described as where $\Delta_{i}$ runs through faces and $\delta_{\Delta_{i}}$ is a usual relative Lebesgue measure on the simplex $\Delta_{i}$.
 On the other hand, he also proved in \cite{gubler4} the equidistribution theorem which holds true in this situation.

 Thus we seem to have everything we need for the Bogomolov conjecture, but we do not in fact.
-When we obtained the contradiction by using the equidistribution theorem, the fact that the canonical form or the canonical measure is a ``regular'' one was crucial.
+When we obtained the contradiction by using the equidistribution theorem, it was crucial that the canonical form or the canonical measure is a ``regular'' one.
 Indeed, if the canonical form were not smooth or positive in the arithmetic case, a contradiction would not come out.
 In Gubler's case as well, it was the key that the tropicalization of the canonical measure is the Lebesgue measure on the equi-$d'$-dimensional polytope.
 In the general case however, lower dimensional $\Delta_{i}$'s often appear in (\ref{intro1}), and that is troublesome.
 It is true that we can make the same situation as before, that is, we have a morphism $ \alpha^{\trop} : (X'_{v})^{\trop} \to Y_{v}^{\trop} $ and $\alpha^{\trop}_{\ast} \left( \mu_{X_{v}', L'_{v}}^{\trop} \right) = \mu_{Y_{v}, M_{v}}^{\trop}$ if we have a counterexample, but it is not sufficient to reach a contradiction because $\mu_{Y_{v}, M_{v}}^{\trop}$ may contain a relative Lebesgue measure with a lower dimensional support.

-The new idea in this paper to avoid this difficulty is to focus on how low dimensional components the support of $\mu_{Y_{v}, M_{v}}^{\trop}$ has.
-In fact, we will show that it is bounded below by the abelian part of $Y_{v}$.
+The new idea in this paper to avoid this difficulty is to focus on the minimal dimension of a component of the support of $\mu_{Y_{v}, M_{v}}^{\trop}$.
+In fact, we will show that it is bounded below by the abelian part of $Y_{v}$ (cf. \S~\ref{abelianpart}).
 Then, we will see that the equidistribution method works quite well under the condition of Theorem~\ref{thoremint}.